 There are also many land and animal-related careers, including:

 - land-based engineering

 - veterinary work.

-For examples of job roles in this sector, see graduate jobs in environment and agriculture.
+For examples of job roles in the sector, see graduate jobs in environment and agriculture.

-You may also wish to consider environmental opportunities in the energy and utilities sector.
+You may also wish to consider environmental opportunities in energy and utilities.

 Who are the main graduate employers?